tabwrangler/tabwrangler/README.md

 Tab Wrangler's requested permissions are listed in its [manifest.json][manifest.json] under the `"permissions"` key.

-- [`"alarms"`][7]: Allows creation of alarms to periodically check Tab Wrangler's background script that checks for stale tabs is running and healthy.
+- [`"alarms"`][7]: Allows creating alarms to periodically check Tab Wrangler's background script that checks for stale tabs is running and healthy.
 - [`"contextMenus"`][3]: Allows a "Tab Wrangler" menu item when you right click on a webpage that lets you send the tab to the Tab Corral, lock that tab, or lock all tabs on that domain.
+- [`"favicons"`][9]: (_Chrome only_) Allows access to local favicon images of current and past tabs.
+  This prevents having to make a network request to fetch a tab's favicon, improving privacy and offline capability.
-- [`"sessions"`][4]: Allows Tab Wrangler to read and restore the full history of a tab including enabling the back/forward buttons and your scroll position on the page.
+- [`"sessions"`][4]: Allows reading and restoring the full history of tabs including enabling the back/forward buttons and your scroll position on those pages.
-- [`"storage"`][5]: Allows Tab Wrangler to sync your Tab Wrangler settings with your browser account and enables saving your closed tabs to your local computer. _Note: closed tabs are not synced because the "sync" storage area has only a small amount of storage._
+- [`"storage"`][5]: Allows syncing your Tab Wrangler settings with your browser account and enables saving your closed tabs to your local computer. _Note: closed tabs are not synced because the "sync" storage area has only a small amount of storage._
-- [`"tabs"`][6]: Allows Tab Wrangler to read the title and location of any current tabs as well as close those tabs and open new tabs.
+- [`"tabs"`][6]: Allows reading the title and location of any current tabs as well as closing those tabs and opening new tabs.
 This permission **does not** enable Tab Wrangler to read information on web pages that you visit.

 ## Contributing